eToro vs ThinkMarkets, 2026 Update

 The main reason is that you should only deposit what you can afford.
 If you you have a lower budget, the broker that offers the lowest deposit option will be more attractive.
 The other reason is because when speculating on riskier but potentially more rewarding financial instruments you should look to speculate with only a small percentage of your allocated trading funds.
 Don't let a higher minimum deposit totally put you off a broker, look at the overall trading features you are getting from the trading platform.
 Often a high minimum deposit gives greater choice in the financial assets and trading platform research features.

-eToro has around 100 financial instruments while ThinkMarkets has around 100 available.
+eToro allows you to trade around 100 financial instruments while ThinkMarkets has around 100 financial instruments on their platform.

 The more instruments you can trade on the eToro and ThinkMarkets platforms the better.
 It is good to have a diverse portfolio and the options available to a user will always vary.
-Trading is all about grasping potential opportunities and you never want to miss out on a trading opportunity due to the limitations of eToro or ThinkMarkets.
+Trading is all about grasping potential opportunities and you seriously do not want to miss out on a trading opportunity due to the limitations of eToro or ThinkMarkets.

 eToro and ThinkMarkets Contact Details

-Being able to contact a broker through many ways is vital. eToro and ThinkMarkets have the following contact details and social medias that you can use.
+Being able to contact a broker easily is important. eToro and ThinkMarkets have the following contact details and social medias that you can use.

 |